Jarosław Kaczyński: After 2015

 In order to win over moderate voters, rather than running as PiS's candidate for president or prime minister, Kaczyński put forward more moderate PiS members in the 2015 presidential and parliamentary elections.
 Andrzej Duda ran as PiS's presidential candidate, while Beata Szydło was its candidate for prime minister.
 PiS won both elections.
 In the parliamentary election, PiS became the first party to win an outright majority since the end of communism.
 But despite being a popular leader among PiS's base, he himself remains unpopular among the wider public, with some polls showing that more Poles think Kaczyński is not trustworthy compared to Duda or Szydło.
 In 2017, Politico described him as the de facto ruler of Poland and as one of the most influential politicians in Poland.

 In 2020, Kaczyński became deputy prime minister in the Mateusz Morawiecki government.
 Kaczyński announced in mid-October 2021 that he would step down as the deputy prime minister at the beginning of 2022 in order to focus on his leadership of his party, and stepped down on 21 June 2022.

+On 10 April 2020, on the anniversary of the Smolensk air disaster, Kaczyński and nine other people, standing close together, visited the grave of Kaczynski's mother and the symbolic grave of twin-brother Lech at Powązki Military Cemetery, though they were closed to the public due to COVID-19 pandemic restrictions.
+The Polish Police stated that the gathering in Powązki did not constitute a gathering in the sense of big gatherings forbidden in relation to the pandemic, this caused controversy and criticism.
+The former prime minister of Poland Leszek Miller described the gathering as showing contempt for ordinary people respecting the restrictions.